kotcrab/ghidra-allegrex/README.md

 Ghidra processor module adding support for the Allegrex CPU used in the PlayStation Portable.

-Derived from the built-in MIPS module.

 Features:
 - PSP calling convention
 - Processor type auto-detection for ELF files
-- Support for PSP specific ELF relocation sections
+- Support for PSP specific ELF relocation sections (type A and B)
   - Image rebase after loading is also supported
-  - Relocations found in kernel modules are not yet supported
 - Disassembly of VFPU instructions (see limitations bellow)
 - Scripts for importing and exporting PPSSPP `.sym` files (function labels)